BloretCrew/Blora-Manager/README.md

 # In general, the web interface will automatically scan and add the local daemon.
 ```

-This installation approach does not automatically set up MCSManager as a system service.
+This installation approach does not automatically set up Blora-Manager as a system service.
 Therefore, it is necessary to use `screen` for management.
-For those interested in managing MCSManager through a system service, please refer to our wiki/documentation.
+For those interested in managing Blora-Manager through a system service, please refer to our wiki/documentation.

 <br />